Human-Social Information Sciences

 Reading Media Texts and Contents

-The laboratory of media semiotics aims at analyzing various media texts and contents, from high arts and literature to popular culture, from a semiotic point of view.
+The laboratory of media semiotics aims at analyzing various media texts and contents, from high arts and literature to popular culture, from the semiotic point of view.
 Collaborating with the Laboratory of Media and Culture, we attach an importance to questioning specificities and possibilities of the media.
-We also take the social and political context of the cultural production and consumption into consideration and aim at doing research making full use of the achievement of contemporary theories of criticism like post-structuralism, discourse analysis, gender studies..
+We also take the social and political context of the cultural production and consumption into consideration and aim at doing research making full use of the achievement of contemporary theories of criticism like post-structuralism, discourse analysis, gender studies.

 The research areas of our laboratory are as follows: